Colman Inclusive Leadership Program

-You have a choice of leadership development opportunities at Cornell via multiple offerings of courses and programs.
+You have a choice of leadership development opportunities within and beyond Cornell via multiple offerings of courses and programs.
 We would like you to choose the best of these options for yourself.
-If you are considering applying to the Colman Leadership Program, you should know that it is an immersive learning laboratory type of experience.
-It is predicated on discovery, integration and synthesis and not on prescriptive norms of leadership.
+If you are considering applying to the Colman Inclusive Leadership Program, you should know that it is an immersive learning experience.
+It is predicated on discovery, integration, and synthesis and not on prescriptive norms of leadership.
 We quote from former participants below to help you decide.

 It is for you if you are seeking what these participants have described:

-Sara Xayarath Hernández, Associate Dean for Inclusion & Student Engagement, Cornell Graduate School: email@example.com, (607) 255-5417 (Lead contact for the June offering)
+Sara Xayarath Hernández, Associate Dean for Inclusion and Student & Faculty Engagement, Cornell Graduate School: email@example.com

 In spring 2012, John and Jane Colman founded the Colman Family Endowed Fund for Leadership within Diversity Programs in Engineering (DPE) to establish the Colman Inclusive Leadership Program for Ph.D. students in engineering and other related STEM fields.
 In summer 2015, the Graduate School Office of Inclusion and Student Engagement (OISE) established a partnership with DPE to make the Colman Inclusive Leadership Program open to all Ph.D. and M.F.A. students from across all graduate fields at Cornell.